-- Lichen planus is a chronic recurrent rash of unknown cause with no established cure.
+- Lichen planus is a chronic recurrent skin disease of unknown cause with no established cure.

-- Lichen planus generally affects adults and can involve any portion of the body, but it has a predilection for the wrists, ankles, and oral and genital tissues.
+- Lichen planus generally affects adults and can involve any portion of the skin and lining tissue (mucous membranes) of the mouth and/or vagina, but it has a predilection for the wrists, ankles, and oral and genital tissues.

 - Lichen planus may spontaneously resolve.

 - Lichen planus is managed with a variety of topical and oral medications.

 Lichen planus is a chronic recurrent inflammatory disorder of the skin and mucous membranes.
 It is characterized by small, flat-topped, polygonal bumps that may coalesce into rough, scaly plaques on the skin.
 There may also be involvement of the lining tissue (mucous membranes) of the mouth and/or vagina.

 What are causes and risk factors for lichen planus?

 The cause of lichen planus is unknown.
 In certain locales, patients with extensive lichen planus seem to be more likely to have a hepatitis C virus infection of the liver.
 However, it seems unlikely that the virus is the cause of lichen planus in such situations.